ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 #### Strings

-A sequence of characters surrounded by `"` is converted into a *null-terminated string*, just like in C:
+A sequence of characters surrounded by the character `"` is converted into a *null-terminated string*, just like in C:

 Example: